 If you find this high carbonation level is a little bit too high for your personal preference, or you are getting a little too much foam out of the draft beer tap, then for your next brews just target a lower dispense pressure.
 For example 0.9 bar will give you 5.8g/L carbon dioxide.
-So that is what you would set on the low pressure gauge on your CO_2 supply.
+So that is what you would set on the low pressure gauge on your CO2 supply.
 During fermentation set your VPRV to release at about 0.4 bar higher than the dispense pressure you've chosen to allow for a pressure drop during cooling and to have a little excess carbonation in the beer before clarification.
-Also, when clarifying you will need to reduce the vessel pressure to 0.5 bar (7.25psi) below the dispense pressure (not the fermented pressure) to introduce the Clarification Agent.
+Also when you press the button on the VPRV to reduce the pressure in the vessel before you dose in the clarification agent, lower the vessel pressure to 0.5 bar lower than the dispense pressure you might be choosing from this table, to be able to force the agent into the beer.